pmarceaujr/pmarceaujr/README.md

 ### Hi there 👋

 ### Hello World!
 I'm Paul!
 I am a Fullstack Software Engineer in the Greater Boston Area with over 10 years technical and coding experience.
 I have a Bachelor’s Degree in Business Administration from Southern New Hampshire University, a Master's Degree in Computer Information Systems also from Southern New Hampshire University and a Fullstack Development Certificate from the Universtity of New Hampshire.
 I truly enjoy coding and using code to solve real world problems.
-I am also curious by nature, which contributers to my desire to be constantly learning new things.
+I am also curious by nature, which contributes to my desire to be constantly learning new things.

 🕮 My current tech skills: